mangata-finance/diagrams/README.md

       end

-        collator --> collator: Store succesfull WITHDRAWAL or DEPOSIT to pending_updates collator --> collator: Returns back the READ right for sequencer (node storage update)
+        collator --> collator: Prepare batches of pending updates based on update_batch_size configuration collator --> collator: Prepare and store the Merkle Root of all the WITHDRAWAL and DEPOSIT of pending update batch collator --> collator: Store succesfull WITHDRAWAL or DEPOSIT to pending_updates collator --> collator: Returns back the READ right for sequencer (node storage update)